Riches of Generosity Bring Joy

 Money may be given to the Watch Tower Society under a special arrangement in which, should the donor have a personal need, the donation may be returned to him.
 For more information, please contact the Treasurer’s Office at the address noted above.

 In addition to outright gifts of money and conditional donations of money, there are other methods of giving to benefit Kingdom service worldwide.
 These include:

-Insurance: The Watch Tower Society may be named as the beneficiary of a life insurance policy or in a retirement/
+Insurance: The Watch Tower Society may be named as the beneficiary of a life insurance policy or in a retirement/pension plan.

 Bank Accounts: Bank accounts, certificates of deposit, or individual retirement accounts may be placed in trust for or made payable on death to the Watch Tower Society, in accord with local bank requirements.